 If your home doesn't have heat or is otherwise unsafe or unlivable read on to learn about your rights and how to address these issues.
-Low-wage workers may call our office for a free legal consultation.
+This information is specific to Missouri.
+Tenant laws vary by state.

 I don't have heat, my home is unsafe or unlivable

-- Duties.
+Duties.
 A landlord has a duty to maintain a safe, sanitary and livable rental.
 The landlord also has a duty to make repairs in accordance with the lease agreement.

-- Types of problems.
+Types of problems.
 A problem relating to sanitation, safety and livability is usually severe and makes life in the home extremely difficult or unsafe.
 Some examples are a lack of heat, an non-working toilet (to no fault of the tenant), an infestation of mice or bedbugs, standing sewer water, or shorts and defects in the wiring.

-- Responding to unsanitary, unsafe, or unlivable conditions:
+Responding to unsanitary, unsafe, or unlivable conditions:

-- Reasonable time.
+Reasonable time.
 You must give your landlord a reasonable time to fix the problem.

-- If landlord isn't or won't fix the issue.
+If landlord isn't or won't fix the issue.
 If your landlord fails to respond in a reasonable time, there are several options but the procedures for using them can be complicated.
 They include bringing a lawsuit, breaking the lease and leaving, calling the city to report a code violation, and/or paying your rent into an escrow account while notifying your landlord that you are withholding rent until the problem is fixed.
 You may also be able to make the repair yourself and deduct the cost from your rent, but the law only allows for that under a very strict set of facts.
 We strongly suggest you call an attorney before proceeding with any of the avenues above.
 If you simply stop paying your rent in response to the problem, you may not be protected if your landlord sues you later.
 Low-wage workers can call us for a free consultation.